 How to Write a Note of Apology for Being Late

-If you have been late to work, try to write your note of apology as quickly as possible.
-Try to keep your tone professional while accepting responsibility for your tardiness.
-However, you should not be overdramatic or self-abasing in making your apology.
-Keep your tone and your content simple and direct.
+If you’ve been late to work, try to write your note of apology as quickly as possible.
+Keep your tone professional while accepting responsibility for your tardiness.
+However, you should not be overdramatic or self-abasing in making your apology – keep your content simple and direct.

-- Take responsibility and acknowledge that you were at fault. (e.g., I made a mistake, for which I am sincerely sorry.)
+- Take responsibility and acknowledge you were at fault (e.g., I made a mistake, for which I am sincerely sorry).

-- Describe your role in the situation by accounting for what caused you to be late without offering excuses. (e.g., I failed to allow myself extra time in traffic and to anticipate that the freeway might be blocked by an accident, as in fact did unfortunately happen).
+- Describe your role in the situation by recounting what caused you to be late without offering too many excuses (e.g., I failed to allow myself extra time for traffic and to anticipate that the freeway might be blocked by an accident, as did unfortunately happen).

-- Promise that it won't happen again. (e.g., Please know that I've taken the necessary measures to ensure that this won't occur again and I will stand by my promise.)
+- Promise that it won't happen again (e.g., Please know that I've taken the necessary measures to ensure this won't occur again, and I will stand by my promise).

-- Include a simply-expressed statement of regret. (e.g., I let you and the client down as well as myself, and I deeply regret putting you in this situation.)
+- Include a simply expressed statement of regret (e.g., I let you, the client, and myself down, and I deeply regret putting you in this situation).

-- Provide some way of easing the pain caused and end with a willingness to do whatever is necessary to correct the situation. (e.g., I've emailed Smith Corp. expressing my regret and asking to reschedule the meeting for tomorrow or at their earliest convenience.)
+- Provide some way of easing the pain caused and end with a willingness to do whatever is necessary to correct the situation (e.g., I've emailed Smith Corp. expressing my regret and asking to reschedule the meeting at their earliest convenience).

 Sample Apology Letter to an Employer for Tardiness

-The following is an example of a written apology letter to a supervisor for being late to a client meeting may be helpful for when it’s time to write your own letter:
+Looking at an example of a written apology letter to a supervisor for being late to a client meeting may be helpful for when it’s time to write your own letter:

 Dear Ms. Winters,